ixudra/portfolio/README.md

 ```

+In a normal installation, only the routes belonging to the `CustomerController`, `ProjectController` and the `ProjectTypeController` must be registered.
+All other resources are used and accessed through these routes.
+However, they can be added as well if necessary for your app.

-Register the model observers in the AppServiceProvider:
+Register the model observers in the `register()` method of the `AppServiceProvider`:

 ```php